datadotworld/data.world-py/CONTRIBUTING.md

 $ cd data.world-py
 $ git remote add upstream https://github.com/datadotworld/data.world-py.git
 ```
 ### Install and Test
+#### Python Version Support
+The following list of python versions have been tested and have been found to work with the SDK.
+This is not a conclusive list and should be amended to include other versions that have worked for others:
+ -  3.5.9

 Run the command below to install packages required: